nxp-imx/imx-sm/sm/doc/rn_cl.md

 SM-377: Remove undefined configtool resources {#RN_DETAIL_SM_377}
 ----------

-Removed unused configtool resources.
+Removed unused configtool resources from cfg files.
 None of these were used so removal does not change the resulting config header files.

 - CLK_ELE
 - ATU_M